Hoyasumii/bee-movie/README.md

 No.

 Up the nose?
-That's a kille
+That's a killer